 Research teams are made up of undergraduate students who conduct their own studies, or participate in some aspect of faculty research or in each other's student research.
 Many of the undergraduates on these teams go on to graduate school in psychology.

-If you are interested in pursuing a research project or working on a faculty's project under the mentorship of Dr. Emilia Boeshen, Dr. Aris Karagiorgakis, or Dr. Cheryl Anagnopoulos, stop by their office (Skywalk 215, 210, and 213) or email them for additional information.
+If you are interested in pursuing a research project or working on a faculty's project under the mentorship of Dr. Emilia Boeshen, Dr. Aris Karagiorgakis, Dr. Nate Deichert, or Dr. Eric Clapham, stop by their office (Skywalk 215, 210, 207, and 212) or email them for additional information.

 Stoltenberg, S.F., *Batien, B.D. & *Birgenheir, D.G.
 (2008).Does Gender Moderate Associations Among Impulsivity and Health-Risk Behaviors?
 Addictive Behaviors, 33(2), 252-265.

 Stoltenberg S. F. & Nag, P. (2007).
 Applying Control System Modelling to understand How Genetic Variation influences Serotonin Function and Behavior, pp. 133-171.
 In Lassau, J. A. (ed.)
 Neural Synapse Research Trends.
 Nova Publishers, Hauppauge, NY.

 Anagnopoulos, C. (2006).
 Lakota undergraduates as partners in aging research in American Indian communities.
 Educational Gerontology, 32, 517-526.